How to Use a Private Mortgage

 Private Mortgage or Hard Money?

-This article focuses on mortgage loans with somebody you know.
-If you're looking to borrow from private lenders (that you don't know personally), read about hard money loans.
 Hard money lenders are useful for investors and others who have a hard time getting approved by traditional lenders.
-They are often more expensive than other mortgages and require low LTV ratios.
+They are often more expensive than other mortgages and require a low loan-to-value (LTV) ratio, which is the ratio of the loan to the value of the asset.

 Why Go Private?